Looking for the best popcorn popper? You are in the right place!

 Hot Air Poppers

-Unlike oil poppers, this type is designed to pop the corn kernels just with hot air.
+Unlike oil poppers, this type of popcorn makers is designed to pop the corn kernels just with hot air.
 As a result, there is no room for additives such as oil, salt or flavored seasonings, hence the fewer calories.
 What’s more, hot air poppers are very easy to use.
 You just plug them, add the corn kernels and let them do their thing.

 Stove Top Poppers